-- 7 These results clearly show the importance of the RR input values on the simulated hydrograph - 8 and the effect that different measurement techniques have.
-To ensure consistency in a field - 9 campaign, it will be crucial to use the same device.
-The model sensitivity to RR is - 10 determining how accurate the data need to be this means that a standardized method and - 11 number of replicates should be stated in the model user manual and different measurement - methods within the same study (area) should be avoided. - 13 It should be taken into account that this result is based on a small homogeneous catchment. - 14 The effect in larger areas with more heterogonous RR values should be assessed as well.
+These results clearly show the importance of the RR input values on the simulated hydrograph and the effect that different measurement techniques have.
+To ensure consistency in a field campaign, it will be crucial to use the same device.
+The model sensitivity to RR is determining how accurate the data need to be - this means that a standardized method and number of replicates should be stated in the model user manual and different measurement methods within the same study (area) should be avoided.

+It should be remembered that this result is based on a small homogenous catchment.
+The effect in larger areas with more heterogonous RR values should be assessed as well.